Skip to main content

 TypeScript support and developer tooling

 Both platforms provide comprehensive TypeScript support, but implementation quality differs.
-Clerk's @clerk/types package offers auto-included types with custom extension capabilities through global declarations (npm Package, 2024).
+With Core 3, Clerk types are now exported directly from each SDK package (e.g., import type { UserResource } from '@clerk/nextjs'), removing the need for a separate types package and providing auto-included types with custom extension capabilities through global declarations.
 The developer experience feels native to modern TypeScript workflows.

 Auth0's SDK is 100% type-safe with module augmentation support (Auth0 GitHub), but the extensive configuration options can overwhelm developers new to the platform.
 The TypeScript implementation reflects enterprise requirements with verbose but comprehensive type definitions.